maptic/osurs/README.md

 The network consists of nodes where vehicles stop and passengers can get on and off.
 A route stores the order in which the nodes are approached by a vehicle in a chain of stops.
 Each stop contains information about which stop is next and how long it takes to reach it.
 On routes, trips indicate the departure times at which a vehicle leaves from the route's root stop.
 Vehicle information such as capacity and reservations are stored at the trip level.

+All objects of the network are located on the heap and are directly or indirectly linked to the network structure.
+If the memory of the network is released (`delete_network()`) all associated structures of the network are also cleared.

 ```mermaid
 graph TD;
     Network-->Node;